MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/process/process-framework.md

 A Process is a structured sequence of activities or tasks that deliver a service or product, adding value in alignment with specific business goals for customers.

+    > [!NOTE]
+    > Process Framework package is currently experimental and is subject to change until it is moved to preview and GA.

 ## Introduction to the Process Framework

 The Process Framework provides a robust solution for automating complex workflows.
 Each step within the framework performs tasks by invoking user-defined Kernel Functions, utilizing an event-driven model to manage workflow execution.